Women of the Wild (senior)

 28/11/2022 – 4/12/2022

-Students will return on Sunday afternoon (4/12) at 1:30 pm to Yea High School.
+Students will return on Sunday afternoon (4/12) at approx 1:00 pm to Yea High School.

-On Saturday 3rd December from 3:30 – 6:30pm a significant female elder in the girl’s life is invited to the campsite to share an early dinner with their young person.
+On Saturday 3rd December from 3:30 – 6:30pm a significant elder (male or female) in the girl’s life is invited to the campsite to share an early dinner with their young person.

 Elders will need to bring a plate, bowl, cup, cutlery and torch.
 Please also bring something warm to wear and a raincoat.